- Where can I find the courses offered for Summer School? Do you have a brochure with all of the summer courses?

 - If I don’t attend a course that I registered for, do I still have to Pay for that Course ?

 Other Summer Session Questions

-- What should I do if I have problems with my e-mail or SOCS accounts?
+- What should I do if I have problems with my e-mail or Canvas accounts?

 - Is there a meal plan available for the summer?
 Where can I get something to eat?

 - If I want to live on campus for the summer, where can I get information about summer housing?